alexrop/cnn_dog_breed_classifier/README.md

 In this project we apply real Deep Learning conncepts to build a pipeline to process real-world, user-supplied images.
 Given an image of a dog, the Convolutional Neural Networks (CNN) model will be able identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

+### Problem

+We need to classify the breed of a dog given an RGB image of a dog.
+If the image shows a human, we need to know the breed that is most similar to this human.
+Finally, if the image is neither a dog nor a human, the model must warn us about it because it can't be processed.

+### Metrics

+  - Accuracy
+  - Precision
+  - Recall
+  - F1 Score

+For more info about these metrics, check this [post](https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9)

 # Installation <a name="installation"></a>